gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/docker_workflows.md

 As explained by [jpetazzo in his blogpost](http://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/), there are some cases where DinD may not work for you.
 Additionally, there is a security risk of running a container in privileged mode as well.

-## Docker Out of Docker (DooD)
+## Docker Outside of Docker (DooD)

-Docker out of Docker involves volume mounting the host's docker socket onto the GoCD agent container and use the host's docker daemon to execute the docker related commands from the CI.
+Docker outside of Docker involves volume mounting the host's docker socket onto the GoCD agent container and use the host's docker daemon to execute docker related commands from the CI.

 This can be achieved by doing:
 ```bash